valtech/aem-easy-content-upgrade/Readme.md

 * doReplaceValueInProperties(String oldValue, String newValue, String[] propertyNames): replaces the substring "oldValue" with "newValue".
 Applies to all specified String properties
 * doReplaceValueInAllPropertiesRegex(String searchRegex, String replacement): checks if the property value(s) match the search pattern and replaces it with "replacement".
 Applies to all String properties.
 You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).
 * doReplaceValueInPropertiesRegex(String searchRegex, String replacement, String[] propertyNames): checks if the property value(s) match the search pattern and replaces it with "replacement".
 Applies to specified String properties.
 You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).
+* doChangePrimaryType(String newPrimaryType): changes primary type of the resource to the given primary type

 ```java
 aecu.contentUpgradeBuilder()